Unified model for code-switching speech recognition and language identification based on a concatenated tokenizer: Results and Discussion

-\textbf{Aggregate Tokenizers and Language identification: } Table \ref{tab:lid} presents the utterance level spoken language identification performance of the English-Spanish and English-Hindi aggregate tokenizers on the test sets of the FLEURS dataset.
-We observe that the learned aggregate tokenizers are very accurate in predicting the language of the utterances directly from speech samples.
-This appears significant considering that these samples are out of distribution and were not seen by the model during training.
-This setting was chosen to display the efficacy of language identification using the proposed aggregate tokenizers.
+Table \ref{tab:lid} presents utterance level spoken language identification performance of the English-Spanish and English-Hindi models trained with the concatenated tokenizer on the test sets of the FLEURS dataset.
+We observe that these models are very accurate at predicting the language of the utterances directly from speech samples.
+We find it to be significant, since these samples are out of distribution and were not seen by the model during training.